claraduboisr/linkdictionary/README.md

              }
          }
    ```
-  - Catch: If it can not be converted into an int, then it can only be a String and it is considered as the word-to-be-found.
+  - Catch: If it cannot be converted into an int, then it can only be a String and it is considered as the word-to-be-found.

   ```java